 So Jesus freely releases the man from the bondage of the legion of demons and sends the man throughout the country telling others about the good things that God has done for him.

-In the meantime, however, the people of the surrounding area hear about the miracle that occurred, and come to see for themselves.
+In the meantime, however, the people of the surrounding area hear about the miracle that occurred and come to see for themselves.
 What happened to this demon-possessed man?
-Unfortunately, they cannot see the goodness within the man, the new man brought out by Christ.
-Their eyes were blinded by their loss of possessions, their herd of swine, which have been destroyed.
-They’re afraid because they don’t understand what just happened, but maybe they’re more afraid that maybe Christ will ask each one of them what their name is, and get them to confront the demons in their own lives – the demons of greed, of self-centeredness, of contentment with the world.
+Unfortunately, they cannot see the good that Christ has done – the freedom and restoration of a child of God – because their eyes are only on their possessions, their herd of swine, which have been destroyed.
+They’re afraid because they don’t understand what just happened, but maybe they’re more afraid that maybe Christ will ask each one of them what their name is, and get them to confront the demons in their own lives – the demons of greed, of self-centeredness, of arrogance, of contentment with the world.
 Thus, instead of accepting Christ’s offer to help, they reject Jesus and ask Him to leave their land.
 They are too afraid to change.

 A strange reaction by the villagers.
 And yet, maybe not so strange!
 How would each of us react if Christ came in the same manner, and asked us today, “What is your name?
 Who are you?
-What demons do you have in your life that you are hiding?
-Do certain sins and bad habits and evil thoughts determine who you are?
-Will we confront the demons in our lives, and turn to Christ for healing and restoration?
-Will we enter into the deep dark abysses of our hearts and see what truly lies there?
-And ultimately, will we allow the great surgeon of the soul, Jesus Christ, to cut away all that is evil and restore us to our original beauty?
+Do you have demons in your life that you try to hide?
+Do you have certain sins and bad habits and evil thoughts that determine who you are?
+Are we ready to face the demons in our lives, and turn to Christ for healing and restoration?
+Are we willing to enter into the deep dark abysses of our hearts and see what truly lies there?
+And ultimately, are we willing to allow the great surgeon of the soul, Jesus Christ, to cut away all that is evil and restore us to our original beauty?